tokenized/tokenized-sdk-example-react/README.md

 **`React hook`** Signals that the log-in process is paused waiting for account restoration.
 Show a prompt to enter the seed phrase for recovery when `useLogInNeedsRestoreRootKey` is `true`.

-_Note that in an upcoming release of the SDK, account recovery will be handled by a redirect to a secure, Tokenized-hosted mini-web-app, and this hook will no longer be necessary._

 **Returns**: <code>boolean</code> - `true` when the log in process has paused for account restoration.